-Comparing home broadband deals in Brighton
+Comparing broadband in Brighton

 All local exchanges in the Brighton area have been upgraded by Openreach.
 So whether you’re in central Brighton or Hove, Kempton or Portslade, Southwick or Withdean, you should be well served by the UK's best broadband providers.